Science and Engineering Center (NSEC) for Integrated Nanopatterning

 The Center is also committed to training the scientists, technicians, and teachers of tomorrow.
 Undergraduate students, graduate students, and postdoctoral associates are a vital part of the Center research community and have a voice through the NSEC Board of Student and Postdoctoral Researchers.
 Innovative educational outreach programs are in place that are closely linked to Center research, such as: the Research Experience for Undergraduates (REU) program; the Center-published Nanoscape: The Journal of Undergraduate Research in Nanoscience; the Research Experience for Teachers (RET) program; the Center’s DiscoverNano website, with nearly one million visitors each year; All Scout Nano Day; Nanotechnology Town Hall meetings; and Science Cafés.
 Partnerships with the Museum of Science and Industry, Chicago, the Nanoscale Informal Science Education Network, and the National Center for Learning and Teaching in Nanoscale Science and Engineering substantially increase the impact of Center programs.

 Increasing diversity in the fields of science, mathematics, and engineering is an important goal of the Center.
 A diversity plan is fully implemented and has resulted in the Center consistently surpassing national diversity averages.
-Partnerships with the National Society of Black Engineers, National Society of Hispanic Engineers, Society of Women Engineers, Society for the Advancement of Chicanos/Latinos, and Native Americans in Science contribute to this success.
+Partnerships with the National Society of Black Engineers, National Society of Hispanic Engineers, Society of Women Engineers, Society for the Advancement of Chicanos/Latinos, and Native Americans in Science contribute to this how to trade binary options success.